bowencool/blog/src/content/blog/how-to-encrypt-backup-your-data-on-your-nas.md

 ### Duplicati

-The first tool I experienced was Duplicati.
-The Docker installation was very simple, and the GUI was also very easy to use.
-I won't go into detail about it.
+The first thing I experienced was Duplicati, installed via Docker, which was very simple and the GUI was easy to use.
+My subjective impressions are:

+1. The page logic is not clear enough, especially when configuring S3; the form logic is confusing.

+2. Configuring sharing is also a bit troublesome; you must completely export files and then import them.

+3. I also don't like the ignore syntax.

 ### Duplicacy